All campgrounds

 Books out fast — this is one of the most popular campgrounds in the park.
 Set up a free CampWatch alert to catch cancellations.

 Broughton Island campground is a small campground in Myall Lakes National Park, Australia.
-It has 5 campsites with toilets and unpowered sites.
+It has 5 campsites.

 Getting there#